 He also identifies the Hebrews with the nomadic group called the Hyksos,

-There are other possible echoes of the Exodus in the writings of Lysimachus of Alexandria, Chaeremon of Alexandria, Gnaeus Pompeius Trogus, Tacitus and Plutarch.
+Other possible echoes of the Exodus are found in the writings of Lysimachus of Alexandria, Chaeremon of Alexandria, Gnaeus Pompeius Trogus, Tacitus, and Plutarch.

 The Aamu & The Habiru